-The EMBL Archive is the custodian of the Laboratory’s history.
-It preserves and shares archival holdings from across the Laboratory’s sites and activities in analogue and digital formats.
-As a whole, these holdings seek to capture the history of EMBL and European molecular biology, and the stories of those involved in the Laboratory’s ongoing scientific and institutional work.
+Welcome to the EMBL Archive, the custodian of the Laboratory’s heritage.
+The EMBL Archive captures, preserves and shares records and archival material from across the EMBL’s sites and activities, in analogue and digital formats.
+As a whole, these holdings bear witness to the Laboratory’s scientific research and institutional activities, and to the history of European molecular biology.

-The purpose of the EMBL Archive’s vision is to provide a resource that supports and documents European research, instrumentation and training in the field of molecular biology.
-It will do so by capturing, processing and making accessible EMBL’s scientific records and archives, and institutional documentary heritage of enduring historical value created or received by EMBL as a product of its activities at any of its current and future sites.
-This specifically includes material from persons (e.g. current or former staff), and can include material from organisations closely associated to EMBL and/or the life sciences.
+[In alignment with EMBL's missions], the EMBL Archive’s vision is to provide a resource that supports and documents European research, instrumentation and training in the field of molecular biology.
+It will do so by capturing, processing and making accessible EMBL’s scientific records and archives, and institutional documentary heritage of enduring historical value created (naturally or necessarily) or received by EMBL as a product of its activities at any of its current and future sites.
+This specifically includes material from persons (e.g. current or former staff), and can include material from organizations closely associated to EMBL and/or the life sciences.

 The EMBL Archive has established an Oral Histories programme.
 This programme gathers interviews that, together, capture the development, history and ongoing missions and achievements of EMBL, its people and the European molecular biology landscape.

 How can archivists best collaborate with scientists to capture material for long-term preservation?
 The EMBL Archivist is part of an international network of archivists, the Committee on the Archives of Science and Technology that works to hone best practices for working with scientists and scientific archives so that creators, users and institutions continue to have access to original material that bears witness to scientific advances.

 Building the EMBL Archive

-The idea to start the EMBL Archive first came from the Alumni Association Board in 2009.
-The initiative was launched at the EMBL Staff-Alumni Reunion in 2010 and reported in EMBLetc in October 2010.
+The idea to start the EMBL Archive first came from the Alumni Association Board in 2009 and was launched at the EMBL Staff-Alumni Reunion in 2010 (see in EMBLetc in October 2010, p. i).
 Thanks to the efforts and vision of a dedicated group of alumni, facilitated by EMBL Alumni Relations, the idea garnered enthusiasm throughout the EMBL community and developed into a Laboratory-wide initiative.
-The Wellcome Trust in London also provided support and advice from the start of this initiative, and continues to do so.
+The Wellcome Collection in London provided support and advice early on, and continues to do so.
 In January 2015, the first EMBL Archivist began working to formally establish the EMBL Archive, under the guidance of the EMBL Director General.
 In July 2018, the EMBL Archive was formally inaugurated.
 You can read about the inauguration here and watch a recording of the ceremony here.